maoo/alfresco-migration-preprocessor/README.md

 </folder>
 ```

-Now you can do it without writing one single line of code.
+Now you can do it without writing one single line of code.<br/>
 You have a different input XML?
 Define Java Beans with fields and annotations that map your XML structure and you're ready to go!

 Run